Warren Gatland keen to carry on as Wales head coach despite 11-match losing run

 A South Africa victory would mean Wales going the entire calendar year without winning a Test, which has not happened since 1937.

-“If you start thinking about other things, it is a distraction you don’t need,” said Gatland, after naming a team showing five changes from the one beaten 52-20 by Australia.
+“If you start thinking about other things, it is a distraction you don’t need,” said Gatland, after naming a team showing four changes from the one beaten 52-20 by Australia.

 “I think we have been pretty clear in terms of the plan we’ve had.
 We’ve got a group of young players that need a bit of time.